notSaranshMalik/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](lab5image1.png)

 Not only is the text inside brackets not a link, but the text that it's linking to is a link, defined by a link _below_ the other text.
-Looking deeper into the specification, this is how footnotes are defined.
+Looking deeper into the specification, I noticed that this is how footnotes are defined.
 That original text is not a link, since spaces in the link make it plaintext.
 However, the last line defined the text `[foo]` as a footnote, linking to `/url1`.

 What this means is neither implementation actually got this test case correct.
 The correct answer should have been:
 ```